My HomeLab – Enterprise Hardware Running Household Workloads

 • Mosquitto — MQTT broker at 10.0.0.200:1883.
 The backbone of my home automation, bridging Home Assistant, my Arduino Giga R1, Tasmota devices and various sensors.

 • MRTG — Multi Router Traffic Grapher.
 Old school but it works.
-SNMP polling my Cisco 3850 switch and autonomous mode Cisco 3702i access points, graphing traffic and utilisation over time.
+I have been using MRTG since the early 2000′.
+It is SNMP polling my Cisco 3850 switch and autonomous mode Cisco 3702i access points, graphing traffic and utilisation over time.

 • Uptime Kuma — Monitoring dashboard tracking the availability of all my services.

 • Sonarr + Prowlarr + qBittorrent + FlareSolverr — The *arr stack for managing TV show libraries.
-Sonarr handles series tracking and automation, Prowlarr aggregates indexers, qBittorrent is the download client and FlareSolverr sits in front to handle Cloudflare challenges that would otherwise block indexer queries.
+I am not going to dive too deep in to this, but Sonarr handles series tracking and automation, Prowlarr aggregates indexers, qBittorrent is the download client and FlareSolverr sits in front to handle Cloudflare challenges that would otherwise block indexer queries.
 Media lands in /mnt/user/Media/TV and is picked up by Plex automatically.

 • TFTP – Trivial File Transfer Protocol, this is what I use for managing networking device configuation.
 My house is based on Cisco gear and its an easy way to version control my configuration.